laxentis/mini-metars/README.md

 **How often do METARs update**?

-* Each airport/station checks for a METAR update every 2 to 2.5 minutes, with the value slightly randomized to prevent " clumping" of requests.
+* Each airport/station checks for a METAR update every 2 to 2.5 minutes, with the value slightly randomized to prevent "clumping" of requests.

 **How often do VATSIM ATIS codes update?**